 Said group home may also offer a program within the community to meet the specialized treatment needs of its residents.
-A group home shall not be considered a correctional facility subject to the provisions of Title 57 of the Oklahoma Statutes;

-- 19. "Independent living program" means a program designed to assist a juvenile to enhance skills and abilities necessary for successful adult living and may include but shall not be limited to minimal direct staff supervision and supportive services in making the arrangements necessary for an appropriate place of residence, completing an education, vocational training, obtaining employment or other similar services; - 20.
+A group home shall not be considered a correctional facility subject to the provisions of Title 57 of the Oklahoma Statutes; - 19.
+"Independent living program" means a program designed to assist a juvenile to enhance skills and abilities necessary for successful adult living and may include but shall not be limited to minimal direct staff supervision and supportive services in making the arrangements necessary for an appropriate place of residence, completing an education, vocational training, obtaining employment or other similar services; - 20.
 "Institution" means a residential facility offering care and treatment for more than twenty residents.
 An institution shall not be considered a correctional facility subject to the provisions of Title 57 of the Oklahoma Statutes.
-Said institution may: - a. have a program which includes community participation and community-based services, or - b. be a secure facility with a program exclusively designed for a particular category of resident; - 21.
-"Juvenile detention facility" means a facility which is secured by locked rooms, buildings and fences, and meets the certification standards of the Office and which is entirely separate of Title 57 of the Oklahoma Statutes; - 22.
+Said institution may: - a. have a program which includes community participation and community-based services, or

+- b. be a secure facility with a program exclusively designed for a particular category of resident; - 21.
+"Juvenile detention facility" means a facility which is secured by locked rooms, buildings and fences, and meets the certification standards of the Office and which is entirely separate from any prison, jail, adult lockup, or other adult facility, for the temporary care of children.
+A juvenile detention facility shall not be considered a correctional facility subject to the provisions of Title 57 of the Oklahoma Statutes; - 22.
 "Municipal juvenile facility" means a facility other than a community intervention center that accepts a child under eighteen (18) years of age charged with violating a municipal ordinance and meets the requirements of Section 2-2-102 of this title; - 23.
-"Office" means the Office of Juvenile Affairs;
+"Office" means the Office of Juvenile Affairs; - 24.
+"Peer Review" means an initial or annual review and report to the Office of Juvenile Affairs of the organization, programs, records and financial condition of a Youth Services Agency by the Oklahoma Association of Youth Services, or another Oklahoma nonprofit corporation whose membership consists solely of Youth Services Agencies and of whom at least a majority of Youth Services Agencies are members.
+An annual review may consist of a review of one or more major areas of the operation of the Youth Services Agency being reviewed;